 If the term “You break it, you bought it” applied to office copy machines, some of us would be paying off five or six of these by now.
 You know who you are.
 Show appreciation for your overworked copy repairman by offering him a five-gallon personalized tool bucket seat.
 This gift will allow him to work in comfort and have a place to store his tools as he fixes the paper jam that resulted from your ignoring the manual and “just winging it.”

 Is there anyone more called upon than an office intern?
 Is there anyone who makes less than him?
 Definitely not, which is why you should get him the gift that keeps on giving: meals.
-A subscription box to the finest seafood will let your intern know that his coworkers appreciate his work.
+A subscription box to the finest seafood will let your intern know that his coworkers appreciate his work and he can eat a quality meal without breaking the bank.

 The Lunch Stealer